 The clerk of the court in the county and state in which an individual died maintains a fee schedule that is available to the public.
 Oftentimes, the fee schedule is available at the court’s website.
 In addition, the fee schedule will be available at the courthouse.

 Another cost associated with the probate of an estate is the newspaper legal notice or legal notices.
-Again, the costs to publish a legal notice in a local newspaper varies broadly from one location to another.
-Both the clerk of the court and the newspaper responsible for publishing legal notices, including those for probate matters, will have a cost schedule to assist you in ascertaining what a legal notice or notices is likely to cost.
+Again, the costs to publish a legal notice in a local newspaper vary broadly from one location to another.
+Both the clerk of the court and the newspaper responsible for publishing legal notices, including those for probate matters, will have a cost schedule to assist you in ascertaining what a legal notice or notices are likely to cost.

 An executor or administrator if an estate can be paid a fee for his or her service to the estate.
 State law, local court rule, and the judge presiding in a particular estate case will establish the fee to be paid to an executor or administrator.
-There are also instances in which an executor of administrator is not paid a fee for working on an estate in probate.
+There are also instances in which an executor or administrator is not paid a fee for working on an estate in probate.